Hide Search Bar

 AS MATHEMATICIANS

 We will be continuing to develop our number fluency as well as arithmetic and reasoning problem skills.
-Our main areas of learning will be area and perimeter, shape, statistics, algebra and consolidation of arithmetic skills.
-SATS Assessment week will take place in week 5, to ascertain the childrenโ€™s progress in accordance with national standard levels.
+Our main areas of learning will be shape, statistics, algebra and consolidation of arithmetic skills.
+After SATs, we will be exploring the Fibonacci sequence and how it is used in real life.

 AS SCIENTISTS